 The following links will further help their candidates in their exam preparation:

 Tips to read The Hindu newspaper for UPSC

 Here are a few tips to help you read the newspaper better for the IAS exam.

 Know the syllabus: Read the syllabus thoroughly as it will help you in picking the articles while leaving out the irrelevant ones.
 This is a major time saver.

-Read issues of national and international importance: You must read all news that are of either national or international importance.
-You should focus on the political issues related to the Indian Constitution and the legislative and administrative processes.
+Read issues of national and international importance: You must read all news that is of either national or international importance.
+You should focus on the political issues related to the Constitution of India and the legislative and administrative processes.

-Avoid the death, awards and sports section: These sections should avoided completely, you can just have a look at the headlines of the sports section.
+Less Emphasis on death, awards and sports section: An overview of these sections can be done, you can just have a look at the headlines of the sports section.

 Do not try to learn the basic concepts: For you to be able to understand the articles better it is advisable to have some understanding of the concepts.
 It is a complete waste of time to try to learn the basic concepts from the newspaper.
 This will definitely kill your time and confidence.